qasim-iqbal/webd_project/README.md

 The website also makes use of D3 and webservices to show statistics for articles uploaded.

-Most of the styling for the site was done using Bootstarp.
+Styling for the site was done using Bootstrap and custom CSS.

-# Web Development Final Project
-Final project for the CSCI 3230, the idea is to make blog website for students

 | Group Member Name | GitHub Username (GitHub URL)|
 | :------------------------:|:--------------------------------------:|